rstudio/shiny/_includes/tutorial/shiny-text.md

 The server side of the application has also gotten a bit more complicated.
 Now we create:

-* A reactive function to return the dataset corresponding to the user choice
+* A reactive expression to return the dataset corresponding to the user choice
-* Two other reactive functions (`reactivePrint` and `reactiveTable`) that return the output$summary and output$view values
+* Two other rendering expressions (`renderPrint` and `renderTable`) that return the `output$summary` and `output$view` values

-These reactive functions work similarly to the `reactivePlot` function used in the first example: by declaring a reactive function you tell Shiny that it should only be executed when its dependencies change.
-In this case that's either one of the user input values (input$dataset or input$n)
+These expressions work similarly to the `renderPlot` expression used in the first example: by declaring a rendering expression you tell Shiny that it should only be executed when its dependencies change.
+In this case that's either one of the user input values (`input$dataset` or `input$n`).

 #### server.R